 What’s the most common cause of death in Canada?

-As of September 2021, the most common causes of death in Canada were generally related to chronic diseases and conditions.
+The most common causes of death in Canada were generally related to chronic diseases and conditions.
 However, it’s important to note that the prevalence of specific causes of death can change over time due to various factors, including advances in healthcare and changes in lifestyle.

 Common causes of death in Canada at that time included: